Nytreon/technical-freecam/README.md

 `/tpcam (position)` to teleport the camera to a given location

-`tocam` Teleport you to your freecam camera.
+`/tocam` Teleport you to your freecam camera.

 `/showstate (position)` to show a chunk's state at a given position